 9. Treat yourself.

 Enjoy your guilty pleasure.
 Go get some ice cream, froyo, or go on a shopping spree.
 Go buy that handbag you’ve been eyeing.
 You deserve it.
 Remind yourself life is good.
 Everything will be ok.

 This is a big one.
 I know how hard it is to disconnect from the phone, social media, and emails, but I notice when I disconnect (even for a few hours) I feel better.
 Try to disconnect, even if it’s only for 30 mins, and enjoy everything else around you.

 There are many benefits to having a pet.
 I mean c’mon, they are so darn cute and lovable!
 But cuddling with your pet can actually reduce stress.
 When you cuddle with your fur animal, your body’s cortisol levels drop.
 Cortisol is your body’s stress hormone and when your cortisol is too high, you risk having an increase in your blood pressure, which is bad for your heart.
 Grab your dog or cat and cuddle up on.

 12. Turn on some music and dance (or clean).

-I do this when I’m stressed.
+I do this to unwind when I’m stressed.
 I know, totalMonica move right?
 When I’m stressed, I turn on some music and get to cleaning.
 Having a dirty house or being unorganized just adds to my stress load, and actually causes some anxiety, so I get moving!
 It’s also a great workout too!
 Try to not let stress ruin your health.
 I know it is easier said than done, but your life is not worth it.
 Try some (or all) of the tips above and let us know your favorite ways to de-stress.

 Jennifer is married to a Military Vet and has one daughter, Ryleigh who is 3.
 Born, raised, and currently living in sunny Southern California.
 Simply Jenn’s Life is a Motherhood & Lifestyle blog.